stratdev3/SimpleW/documentation/simplew/docs/guide/principal.md

 ```

 ::: info
-The `HttpPrincipal` here is quite the same in AspNet Core except that :
+The `HttpPrincipal` here is similar to the one in ASP.NET Core, except that :
 - it contains only one `HttpIdentity`
 - `Claims` are renamed as `IdentityProperty`
 :::